runadock/docs/docs/DevelopersGuide.md

     --name      arbitrary name of the container
-    --size      size of the container with the possible arguments XS (default), S, M, L --plan      plan for the container with the possible arguments STARTER (default), DEDICATED
+    --size      size of the container with the possible arguments XS (default), S, M, L

 #### inspect